Richard Starke: Volunteer service

 Starke has served on a wide variety of professional, national, provincial, municipal, cultural, community service and sport committees.
 While he was on Lloydminster City Council he served on the Lloydminster Leisure Centre Building Committee and chaired the Barr Colony Heritage Cultural Centre Building Committee.
 He served on the Communications Committee of the Canadian Veterinary Medical Association, as well as the Public Relations, Economic, and Professional Review Committees of the Alberta Veterinary Medical Association.
 In 1992, he was a founding member of the Lloydminster German Heritage Society.
 He joined the Lloydminster Rotary Club in 1988 and was a Charter Member of the Border City Rotary Club, serving as President of that club in 2005.
-He served on the Lloydminster Region Health Foundation Board from 2002–11, the last two years as Board Chair.
+He served on the Lloydminster Region Health Foundation Board from 2002 to 2011, the last two years as Board Chair.
 He served as Director of Coaching & Programs at the Lloydminster Border Blades Speed Skating Club, and on the Coaching Development Committee at Speed Skating Canada.